Horrific, Unrevealed Video Of Leicester City Owner’s Helicopter Going Berserk Makes Way Online [Graphic]

 A horrific and yet unseen video of Leicester City owner Vichai Srivaddhanaprabha’s helicopter crash, which claimed his life as well as that of four other people, has made its way online.

-It is not clear who shot the video, but it has been taken from the Leicester City ground soon after the helicopter took off.
+It is not clear who shot the video, but it was taken from the Leicester City ground soon after the helicopter took off.
 In the video, the owner’s helicopter can be seen taking off in the air, but seconds later, the engine seems to have failed, plunging it several hundred feet downward in a spiral.
 A groundsman can also be seen before the video ends abruptly.

 The video was provided by the British tabloid The Sun to investigators.